Brent Leach: Yokohama BayStars

 On December 21, 2010, he was designated for assignment by the Dodgers and signed with the Yokohama BayStars of Nippon Professional Baseball.

 On March 17, 2011, in the wake of the Japanese earthquake and tsunami and the resulting nuclear radiation scare, Leach left the country.
 He said he had no desire to return and the Nippon Baseball commissioner invoked a rare rule, placing Leach on the restricted list, the first time such a list had been used in league history.

 On July 8, Yokohama announced that they were going to reinstate Leach, as he had decided to return to Japan to pitch.
 He issued the following statement, "I'm really grateful to get another chance to play in Japan.
 Even after returning to the US, I had thoughts about playing for the Bay Stars.
 I made some good friends here during spring camp.
 I want to get to Ichi-gun as quickly as I can and do my best to help the team out."

 Leach made his NPB debut on July 28, taking a loss against the Yomiuri Giants.
-He defeated the same team on August 12 for his first Japanese league win.
+He defeated the Giants on August 12 for his first Japanese league win.